Back to MoE Hub

 4. Expert 4 routes digits 0, 5, and 6 -- digits with rounded, enclosed shapes.

-These sharing patterns suggest the experts have learned to specialize not on individual digit identities but on visual features -- strokes, curves, and structural elements shared across digit classes.
-This is a form of compositional representation: the top-2 routing allows each digit to be represented as a combination of two feature-processing specialists.
+The experts appear to specialize on visual features -- strokes, curves, structural elements -- rather than on individual digit identities.
+Top-2 routing lets each digit be represented as a combination of two feature-processing specialists.

 Parameter Efficiency